andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-a/us10/readme.md

 ## 3. Analysis

-* The domain model includes everything that's needed in order to perform this *US* as intended.
+The domain model includes everything that's needed in order to perform this *US* as intended.

-* The sections in red show what is related to this *US*:
+The sections in red show what is related to this *US*:

 ![](images/AffectedDomain.png)

+## 4. Design

+The team decided that:
+* The **Patient Profile** to be deleted should be specified by their **Medical Record Number**, since it's a unique identifier with actual domain meaning.
+* The **Medical Record Number** should be sent through the URL.
+* If the **Patient Profile** was successfully deleted, the program should return a **DTO** with the data that was just deleted and an **Ok** Return Code.